Suicide Attempt Survivors Task Force

 - Linda Eakes, CMPS, New Frontiers, Truman Behavioral Health

 - Barb Gay, MA, Executive Director, Foundation 2, Inc.

 - Tom Kelly, CRSS, CPS, Manager, Recovery and Resiliency, Magellan Health Services of Arizona

 - Carmen Lee, Program Director, Stamp Out Stigma

 - Stanley Lewy, MBA, MPH, President, Suicide Prevention Association

-- DeQuincy Lezine, PhD, Prevention Communities
+- DeQuincy Lezine, PhD, President and CEO, Prevention Communities

 - Jennifer Randal-Thorpe, CEO, MR Behavior Intervention Center